Windows 7: Add Microsoft Office Shortcuts to Start Menu

 - Right click “All Programs.”
 A pop-up menu appears.

 - From the pop-up menu, click “Open All Users.”
 A window opens.

 - Navigate to “Programs” > “Microsoft Office.”

 - From your desktop, click and drag the shortcut you created in step 1 into the open folder.

 - When a window says you will need administrator permission, click “Continue.”
 The User Account Control window opens.

-- Type the administrator password for the computer, which for a Cedarville office or residence hall computer is the six-digit number under the barcode sticker on the computer (not the monitor).
+- Type the administrator password for the computer, which for a Cedarville office is the six-digit number under the barcode sticker on the computer (not the monitor).

 - Click [Yes].
 The program shortcut will move into the folder.

 - In the folder, alt-click the program shortcut you just moved to rename it.
 You will be prompted to provide an administrator password again, so use the same one as in step 7.

 The following are what each of the Microsoft Office program shortcuts should be named.
 After you complete the above steps and rename the program shortcut, the desired program shortcut should be added to Start Menu/All Programs.